Photo of Angela C. Bunnell

 Before joining the firm, Angela served as a federal law clerk, providing valuable insight and understanding of the court system and litigation process.

-Continue Reading New York Choice-of-Law Clause Does Not Bar Chapter 93A Claims in Reinsurance Dispute
+Continue Reading Choice-of-Law Clause Defeats Massachusetts Chapter 93A in Commercial Insurance Dispute